ironscar/dba-starter/postgres/docs/1 - setup.md

   - we first use `grep <pattern> <filename>` to find what exactly needs to be changed
   - then `sed -i 's/<text to be replaced>/<new text>/g' <filename>` to change it
   - then verify using `grep` again
+  - for updating properties that have single-quotes in them such as `cluster_name`, we do the following
+    - `sed -i 's/#cluster_name = '\'\''/cluster_name = '\''pgdb1'\''/g' postgresql.conf`
+    - basically close the actual single-quote and insert a single-quote with a backslash, then start an actual single-quote for the strings
 - Refer to `networking.md` for the debugging and caveats of the network details of the personal setup

 ---